 If you opt to upgrade your RAM to a higher capacity, this will help to speed up your computer.

-Follow the simple steps above to clear up any temporary files on a monthly basis.
+Follow the simple steps above to clear up any temporary files monthly.
 This is an easy and effective way to maintain the speed of your system.

 Try to keep up to date with your software and install the latest updates as they are released.
 If you let your software get too out of date, things may begin to slow down.

 Regularly check your computer and most-used programs for software updates.
 While some software updates can be bulky, the developers often release updates to improve the performance of their programs.

 Space on a computer is a very valuable asset.
 With that said, make sure you only download and keep programs that you regularly use and need.
 Unused programs will be taking up valuable space and memory.

 Think carefully before installing any new programs or software.
 Consider whether or not you have the space to accommodate it.
 Also, consider how often you will use a program to make sure it is worth the storage it requires.